-As the course is the foundation for understanding financial performance, the course introduces the topics with pedagogy that is designed to include all types of students.
+As the course is the foundation for understanding financial performance, the course introduces topics with pedagogy that is designed to include all types of students.
 This will ensure that every learner achieves the desired outcomes and receives a quality education.

-OPTS6001 QUANTITATIVE TECHNIQUES L Т Р S J С
+OPTS6001 QUANTITATIVE TECHNIQUES T P S J С

-01130001 QOANTITATIVE TECHNIQUES 3 0 0 0 0 3
+0 0 0 3

 Pre-requisite NA

 Co-requisite NA

 Preferable exposure NA